massemanet/rets/README.md

 # rets
 ### a REST interface around ETS

-rets provides a CRUD service, providing a simple key/value store.
+rets is a CRUD service, providing a simple key/value store.
 Clients can use REST-style HTTP to read, write and delete simple tables, and rows in the tables.

 Start like this;